-Channel lists

-In many places where you are prompted for a channel in Spike2 version 5, you can select a channel from a drop down list, or you can type a channel list.
+Channel lists In many places where you are prompted for a channel, you can select a channel from a drop down list, or you can type a channel list.
 A channel list is a list of channel numbers or channel ranges separated by commas.
 A channel range is two channel numbers separated by two periods or a hyphen, for example 4..7, which is equivalent to channels 4, 5, 6 and 7.
 The channel range 7-4 is equivalent to channels 7, 6, 5 and 4.
 The following channel list:

 means channels 1, 3, 4, 5 and 7.
 In most cases, Spike2 checks channel lists and removes channels that are not suitable for the operation.
 For example, if you open the demo.smr file supplied with Spike2, select an Interval histogram and type a channel list of 1..32 and then click on another field, Spike2 reformats the list to 2,3,31 as these are the only suitable channels.
-It is not an error for a channel list to include unsuitable channels, however it is an error for a channel list to include no suitable channels.
+It is not an error for a channel list to include unsuitable channels, however it is an error for a channel list to include channels.

 You can replace channel numbers with symbolic names, for example m1 for a memory channel or v2a for the first duplicate of virtual channel 2.
 If you specify a range of duplicates of the same channel, the range expands by duplicates, not by channel numbers.
 For example: 2..2c means 2, 2a, 2b, 2c.
-Remember that from version 5.12 onwards, we allow up to 52 duplicates of a channel using upper case A..2 for the second set of 26.
-So 2..2c is the same as 2..2z, 2A..2c.
+We allow up to 52 duplicates of a channel using upper case A..Z for the second set of 26.
+So 2..2c is the same as 2..2z, 2A..2C.